pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 But what's the error type of our `Result` now?
 It can return either an `io::Error` or a `ParseIntError`.
-We're going to look at three approaches for solving this problem, starting with the most quick & dirty way and finishing with the most robust way.
+We're going to look at three approaches for solving this problem, starting with the most quick & dirty way, and finishing with the most robust way.

+#### `String` - dirty approach
-The first approach is recognizing that all types which impl `Error` also impl `Display` so we can map all the errors to `String`s and use `String` as our error type:
+The first approach is to recognize that all types which impl `Error` also impl `Display`, so we can map all the errors to `String`s and use `String` as our error type:

 ```rust
 use std::fs::File;